 - We don’t share our goals

-Setting a SMART goal covers items two, three, and four; making a goal attainable and realistic usually means setting a smaller goal that fits into our routine, and making a goal specific and time-anchored makes it concrete.
-But what about setting too many goals, or not sharing?
+Setting a SMART goal covers items two, three, and four.
+Making a goal attainable and realistic usually means setting a smaller goal that fits into our routine.
+Making your goal specific and time-anchored makes it concrete.
+But what about setting too many goals and not sharing them?
 Setting too many is easy to fix: just set one goal at a time.
 But what about sharing our goals?
-Sometimes, it’s daunting to think about sharing our goals with a friend, but a small action like sharing our goal with a friend and giving them a weekly one-sentence update can dramatically improve our chances of success.
+Sometimes it’s daunting to think about sharing our goals with a friend.
+But a small action like sharing our goal with a friend, and giving them a weekly one-sentence update, can dramatically improve our chances of success.
 In fact, this exact action has proven to increase the odds of success 10x!
 We think this small step is so powerful we’ve built a tool to facilitate it.
-Visit our goal tracker using the button below to share your SMART goal with the Mountain Trek team and then receive a weekly email touching base and asking for your update.
+Use our goal tracker to share your SMART goal with the Mountain Trek team and then receive a weekly email touching base and asking for your update.
 Simple, yet incredibly powerful.

 Unleash Your Creativity with 20 for 20

 The wonderful thing about 20 for 20 is that it’s just begging for creativity and personalization.
 The breadth of possible goals that fall under this framework allows us to customize our efforts to our personal preferences—a final, and vital component of success.
 Making your goal relevant to you will significantly increase your interest in following through.
-For example, if you’re a big tennis player, setting a 20 for 20 goal that would in the long run improve your serve, touch, speed, agility, or hand eye coordination will be a lot more interesting than setting a 20 for 20 goal that has no direct benefit on your game.
+For example, if you’re a big tennis player, setting a 20 for 20 goal that will improve your game will be more appealing than a goal that is unrelated to your interests.
 You’ll be more motivated to do the work, and you will show up more of the time.
-You’ll dig a little deeper and work a little harder when things are tough, because it matters to you that extra little bit.
-A 20 for 20 goal can, and should, break traditional molds.
+You’ll dig a little deeper and work a little harder when things are tough because it matters to you.
+A 20-for-20 goal can and should break traditional molds.
 The usual resolutions of “lose weight,” “eat healthier,” “exercise more,” or “manage finances better” are so broad and boring—it’s no wonder that 92% of our resolutions fail each year.
 Make 2020 about getting creative.

 20 for 20 Goal Ideas: